 Occasionally, you can also put the plant near or under the shower for a quick boost during the warm, dry, and windy seasons.

 During every month of the growing seasons (summer and spring), a slow-release fertilizer can do the Alocasia Bambino plant well and help it thrive.
-Just make sure you’re using high-quality plant foot to avoid cheap salts and harmful chemicals.
+Just make sure you’re using high-quality plant fertilizer to avoid cheap salts and harmful chemicals.

 Since it is a small plant, you don’t have to rush into repotting it.
 Wait at least two to three years before you repot a Bambino into a bigger container.
 The best time to repot a Bambino is during the process of propagation in the summer or spring season.
 This is because if the roots are damaged, they’ll develop nicely during these growing seasons.